sociocs/sociocs-docs/bulk-calling.md

 +++

-### Send on
+### Execute on

-You can send the messages immediately or schedule it for a later date and time.
+You can execute calls immediately or schedule it for a later date and time.

 !!! info
 You can schedule the campaign up to 30 days in advance.